Australian Engineering Excellence Awards 2012

 Gilmore Engineers Pty Ltd designed a foot force sensor used in training Olympic kayakers.
-The team of Andrew Trim and Daniel Collins gained a silver medal in the Men’s K1 500 metre event, and Katrin Borchert in the Women’s K1-500 metre event gained a bronze medal.
+The team of Andrew Trim and Daniel Collins gained a silver medal in the Men’s K1 500 metre event, and Katrin Borchert in the Women’s K1-500 metre event earned a bronze medal.

 Engineers Australia awarded Gilmore Engineers Pty Ltd a High Commendation Engineering Excellence Award for this product.